 Through Darkness to Light was selected to be a part of the 2017 Virginia Festival of the Book in Charlottesville, Virginia.
-An exhibition of the series opened at the Jefferson School African American Heritage Center with an Artist Talk and Book Signing and will be on view through June 30, 2017.
+An exhibition of the series opened at the Jefferson School African American Heritage Center with an Artist Talk and Book Signing and was on view through June 30, 2017.
 Michna-Bales also participated in a panel discussion with Colin Rafferty author of Hallow this Ground and was a visiting artist at two area high schools.

 Princeton Architectural Press released Through Darkness to Light: Photographs Along the Underground Railroad in April 2017.
 The book and various exhibitions of the series have received extensive media coverage including articles from In Sight from The Washington Post, The New York Times Lens Blog, The Los Angeles Times, O Magazine and others.